Building a Flutter Document Scanning Plugin for Windows and Linux

 Linking Libraries and Writing C/C++ Code

-Linking Shared Libraries in Flutter Plugin
+Linking Shared Libraries in a Flutter Plugin

 , target_link_libraries